smichaelsen/typo3-dynamic-routing-pages/Readme.md

 # Dynamic Routing Pages

-Instead of hardcoding the `limitToPages` configuration for your roue enhancers this package can automatically detect the right pages for you and generate the configuration on the fly.
+Instead of hardcoding the `limitToPages` configuration for your route enhancers this package can automatically detect the necessary pages for you and generate the configuration on the fly.

 ## Problem